IntersectMBO/product-website/docs/vision/vision-2030.md

 incentives often lead to extraction, Cardano offers a composable layer for credible, long-term alternatives without requiring permission to participate.
-It is about building an auditable, permissionless, and resilient public infrastructure stack more inclusive than anything that came before.
+It is about enabling an auditable, permissionless, and resilient public infrastructure stack more inclusive than anything that came before.